14 Adar II 5774 / March 16, 2014

 11:00 am - 12:30 pm Youth Purim Carnival (For families and children ages 5 and up)

-12:30 pm Encore presentation of Saturday Night Purim Spiel Fever
+1:00 pm Encore presentation of Rock of Purim

 Purim is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megilat Esther, which relates the basic story of Purim.
 Under the rule of King Ahashuerus, Haman, the King's prime minister, plots to exterminate all of the Jews of Persia.
 His plan is foiled by Queen Esther and her uncle Mordechai, who ultimately save the Jews of the land from destruction.
 The reading of the megilah is typically a rowdy affair, punctuated by booing and noise-making when Haman's name is read aloud.